Paul’s “Thorn In My Flesh”

 My brothers, I remind you, I am a Pharisee, descended from Pharisees.
 I studied under Gamaliel and was thoroughly trained in the law of our ancestors.
 I know what is written in the Law and the Prophets and I remind you of how in the past others became “thorns in the flesh” to my people.

 “Because you have disobeyed me, I will not drive out your enemies before you.
 They will be thorns in your sides.
 Their gods will be a snare to you.”
-(Judges 2:3) Are you not becoming ensnared by the lies of these false apostles?
+(Judges 2:3) Are we not becoming ensnared by the lies of these false apostles?

 “Because you allied yourself with the nations around you, they will become snares and traps for you, whips on your backs and thorns in your eyes.”
-(Joshua 23:13) Are you not even now blinded by those masquerading as light?
+(Joshua 23:13) Are we not even now blinded by those masquerading as light?

 “Because you did not drive out the inhabitants of the land, those you allowed to remain became barbs in your eyes and thorns in your sides.
 They gave you trouble.”
-(Numbers 33:55) Am I not now troubled by those deceitful workmen who preach the gospel for profit?
+(Numbers 33:55) Am we not now troubled by those deceitful workmen who preach the gospel for profit?

 Three times I pleaded with the Lord to take away the “thorn in my flesh.”
 But Christ said to me, “My grace is sufficient for you.
 My power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weakness for you, in order that Christ’s power may rest on me.
 For the sake of my Lord, I delight in insults, hardships, persecutions, difficulties, and yes, even in my weakness for all the churches.